-The Alberta Ballet School offers 45min ballet lesson for 3-5-year-olds every week.
+The Alberta Ballet School offers a 45min ballet lesson for 3-5-year-olds every week.
 When your child turns 6 there is the opportunity to join the intensive training classes which include two ballet lessons a week.
 As your child improves a modern dance class is added to this.

 From this research, it seems that the vocational ballet schools who provide full-time training for ballet students to possibly enter their companies value quality over quantity for their junior students.
 It seems clear that one ballet class a week for a five-year-old is the standard.

 What Competitive Dance Schools Recommend!